 We have a local animal preserve near us that takes care of animals that have been found injured or baby animals that have been abandoned.
 Our preserve has an indoor and outdoor area and includes things like owls, foxes and even an eagle!
 If you don’t know where your local animal preserve is, see if you can find one close to you online.
 These are usually run on donations so while you could go for free, we usually try to help them out with a donation.

 If your kids are a little older, hiking can be a great way to get outdoors, spend some time together without a screen and get some activity in.
 We have a state park about an hour away and it has some beautiful hiking trails.
-We have packed a lunch and spent the day there.
+It is easy to pack a lunch and spend the day there.
 We also have a bike path about two blocks away from our house that we use if we don’t feel like making the drive somewhere else.
+Look for some of these things in your local area via a quick Google search.
+I’m sure you’ll find them!

 If you don’t have a pool or a membership to a pool, cooling off in your backyard can be just as easy.
 Think old school here.
 The kids will have just as much fun as you did when you were a kid running through the sprinkler on steamy days.